administrativetrick/cribl-tanium-events/README.md

 ## Contributing to the Pack
-Discuss this pack on the Community Slack channel #packs.
+Discuss this pack on the Community Slack channel #packs, or fork this repo and submit a merge request after your changes are complete.

 ## Contact